qookei/dir-diff/README.md

 3. the file contents are compared, for directories this means applying the same algorithm recursively, while for other file types:
      1. the file sizes are compared (regular files only, mismatch if not equal),
-     2. the inode and device numbers they're on are compared (same if numbers match),
+     2. the inode and device numbers they're on are compared (assumed same if numbers match),
-     3. the target device numbers are compared (for special files, same if equal),
+     3. the link targets are compared (for symlinks),
-     4. the hashes of the contents are compared (regular files and symlinks, Blake2b is the hash algorithm that's used).
+     4. the file contents are compared (for regular files),
+     5. the target device numbers are compared (for special files).

 ## License